matthewskelton/slowflow/README.md

 # Slow flow - contexts where fast flow might not be suitable. #fastflow

 The ideas from approaches like [Team Topologies](https://teamtopologies.com/) assume a need for fast flow of changes.
 In 2022 and beyond, it's fair to say that the majority of organizations building and running software-enriched services need fast flow, but there are exceptions.
+By extension, #fastflow is suitable in most other areas.

 _How to contribute: add a topic to the bulleted list and a corresponding subheading with explanation.
-US English spellings, please (we have to pixk one option!).
+US English spellings, please (we have to pick one option!)._

 [Prompted by this tweet](https://twitter.com/matthewpskelton/status/1555633739681652736) (thanks to Muhammad Sufyian (محمد سفیان)), here are some situations where the need for #fastflow might be reduced or not relevant: